How Long Does Nail Polish Take to Dry? 10 Pro Tips

 • Ideal temperature range: 70-75°F

-Drying Times by Polish Type: Our Salon Findings
+Nail Polish Dry Time by Polish Type: Salon Findings

 After timing hundreds of manicures in our Austin salon, here’s what we’ve observed: